 The engineer who executed one of corporate America's greatest turnarounds, saving Ford without a government bailout.

-Alan Mulally carved his legacy not in the executive suites where he started, but on the factory floors and in the meticulous war rooms of crisis.
-An aeronautical engineer by training, he spent 37 years at Boeing, where he was instrumental in saving the 777 program and was famously passed over for the top job.
-That snub became Ford's salvation.
-Hired as CEO in 2006, he walked into a company hemorrhaging billions.
-Mulally applied a simple, relentless system: weekly business plan reviews, a demand for transparency symbolized by color-coded charts, and the radical decision to mortgage all Ford assets, including the iconic Blue Oval, to secure a $23.6 billion lifeline before the 2008 financial crash.
-This move, and his 'One Ford' plan to streamline global models, allowed the company to survive independently while rivals took government bailouts, restoring Ford as an American industrial symbol.
+Alan Mulally secured a $23.6 billion loan by mortgaging all Ford assets, including the Blue Oval logo, before the 2008 financial crash.
+An aeronautical engineer by training, he spent 37 years at Boeing, saving the 777 program but being passed over for the top job.
+Hired as Ford's CEO in 2006, he found the company hemorrhaging billions.
+He imposed a relentless system: weekly business plan reviews, color-coded charts demanding transparency, and the radical 'One Ford' plan to streamline global models.
+These moves allowed Ford to survive independently while rivals took government bailouts, restoring the company as an American industrial symbol.

 1928–1945